Empowering Users Through Self-Service: An Automation Revolution

 Self-Service Program

 The Voice of the Customer & UX Research research gave us a solid starting point to identify the best journey for self-service.
-Cross-referencing our root cause and Net Emotional Value data, we identified the most appropriate journey moments and build a strategic plan for building and implementing the changes.
+Cross-referencing our root cause and Net Emotional Value data, we identified the higest-leverage journey moments and build a strategic plan for building and implementing the changes.

 Working in step with Product Management & Engineering, we sized the work and built a roadmap of priorities, ranked by customer impact.
 Considering the back-end systems had not been originally designed for self-service and most of the initiatives also impacted supply chain logistics, none of the solutions were simple.
 This high effort meant business cases needed to exhibit clear impact and financial value to support negotiations for roadmap trade-offs.